HOME

 7. Herman Jensen, brother-in-law, age 17, born in Denmark.
 Mother and father both Danish.
 Immigrated in 1893.
 Working as a drill press operator for an electrical works.

 Note: The relationships listed are to the head of household, in this case, Louis Blanck.
-Frederick and Henry Kettler were Gertrude's brothers.
+Frederick Kettler and Henry Kettler were Gertrude's brothers.
 Fritz Kettler the father of Gertrude, Frederick and Henry died in 1896.
-His widow, Hannah Peters/Petersen Kettler, married Johannus Jensen of Denmark in Hoboken in 1898.
+Fritz's widow, Hannah Peters/Petersen Kettler, married Johannus Jensen of Denmark in Hoboken in 1898.
 Herman Jensen was the son of Johannus Jensen by a previous marriage making him technically, a step brother-in-law.

 The 1915 New Jersey State Census